-(c) canceled by the cancellation date prior to the start of the insurance period.
+(b) be automatically canceled as of the cancellation date immediately following the end of the insurance period for the CY, unless canceled by the cancellation date prior to the start of the insurance period.

 A new Application must be submitted prior to the SCD for coverage for the subsequent CY, and any indemnity will be paid to the person(s) determined to be beneficially entitled, and such person(s) must comply with all policy provisions and pay the premium.